The symptoms, causes and treatment options for individuals living with a torn disc

 A cervical torn disc may manifest the following symptoms in the neck, shoulders, arms and hands, while an occurrence in the lumbar (lower back) region of the spine may cause these symptoms in the lower back, buttocks, thighs, calves and feet:

 Although a torn disc may develop for a number of reasons, the primary cause is age, which of course cannot be prevented.
-Intervertebral discs undergo a progressive degeneration over time, known as degenerative disc disease.
+Spinal discs undergo a progressive degeneration over time, known as degenerative disc disease.
 As we age, the discs of cartilage between our vertebrae that are normally spongy and flexible begin to dehydrate and become weak.
 The tough outer wall of the disc, called the annulus fibrosus, breaks down.
-Pressure exerted from the vertebrae above and below may cause the inner gel-like substance called the nucleus pulposus to expand outward.
+Pressure exerted from the vertebrae above and below may cause the inner gel-like substance, called the nucleus pulposus, to expand outward.
 A bulging disc occurs when this inner material pushes against the outer wall, creating a bulge in the spinal canal.
-If the annulus fibrosus is weak enough to crack or tear, and the nucleus pulposus leaks out into the spinal cavity, the resulting condition is known as a torn disc.
+If the annulus fibrosus is weak enough to crack or tear and the nucleus pulposus leaks out into the spinal cavity, the resulting condition is known as a torn disc.

 If a torn disc is causing you lasting pain and discomfort, and the various conservative treatments you’ve tried are not providing you with relief, contact us to learn more about the minimally invasive surgeries performed at Laser Spine Institute.
 We’d be happy to provide you with a free MRI review* to determine if you could be a candidate for our minimally invasive procedures.